erasmussen39/xlr-fastlane-plugin/README.md

 ## Preface ##

 This document describes the functionality provided by the XL Release fastlane plugin.  fastlane is an open source platform aimed at simplifying Android and iOS deployment.
-The plugin gives you the ability to checkout a GIT repository and invoke a fastlane 'lane' on a remote server.
+This plugin gives you the ability to checkout a GIT repository and invoke a fastlane 'lane' on a remote server.

 See the **[XL Release Documentation](https://docs.xebialabs.com/xl-release/)** for background information on XL Release concepts.

+See the **[fastlane.tools](https://docs.fastlane.tools/)** documentation for more information about fastlane.

 ## Overview ##